anupama-sinha/anupama-notes/junit5_mockito_learnings.md

 * Dependencies(Engine-powermock-api-mockito, API — powermock-module-junit4)
 Integration Testing with SpringBootTest Annotation
 * Scans for SpringBootApplication annotation & loads entire application context from there.

+### Integration Testing with SpringBootTest Annotation
+* Scans for SpringBootApplication annotation & loads entire application context from there.

+Will come up with a detailed separate post on Powermock Framework & Integration Testing.
+Stay tuned in. :smiley: :pray: